 This way, not only are you showing your kiddos you were thinking of them, BUT there’s no way they’ll miss the note.

-For kiddos too little to read, I love placing stickers on the bags for a little fun — Owen especially loves this!
+For kiddos too little to read, I love placing stickers on the bags for a little fun — my preschooler especially loves this!

 If you’re like me, you never remember to return ice packs back to the freezer and come Monday morning you’re totally lost.